Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Top infinite jump

-Hanzo Hattori is arguably the best character in the game for chainable vertical air movement, i.e. an infinite jump going for pure height, and maybe in the Top 10 for chainable horizontal air movement too.
+Hanzo Hattori is arguably the best character in the game for chainable vertical air movement, and maybe in the Top 10 for chainable horizontal air movement too.
 His air special zips him forward and upward a couple of meters.
 The animation is short too, allowing it to be repeated quickly in a jump.
 Having access to double jump is very useful as well.

 ### Top high jump